 Enough about me.
 What should you get if you want to try a go at this?
 Well, ask yourself “what do you have?”, and “what is my budget”?
-If you’re based in photography and already have a DSLR and lenses, maybe a tracking mount is all you want or need – no telescope or computer necessary.
+If you’re based in photography and already have a DSLR and lenses, maybe a tracking mount is all you want or need to start with – no telescope or computer necessary.
 A good 100-300mm lens can capture some great things when tracking.
-Are you on a super-tight budget but you still want to take deep “close-up” pictures of objects in space?
+Are you on a super-tight budget but you still want to take deep “close-up” pictures of objects in space and currently have nothing?
 Maybe a cheap reflector a used DSLR and a lower-end ASCOM compatible mount are it for you.

 I’m assuming that if you’ve gotten this far, you know that you need these things: